…No one never can replace my poor little dears live and well,

-As I am writing the biography, titled Poor Little Hearts, I realized that every piece of evidence that I discover about Nancy confirms my idea that she was a resilient individual and not simply a farcical hermit.
+As I am writing the biography, titled Poor Little Hearts, I realize that every piece of evidence that I discover about Nancy confirms my idea that she was a resilient individual and not simply a farcical hermit.
 She created a sellable identity with hundreds of tourists that visited her homestead, purchasing her hen poems and photographs.
 However, fame or independence would never alleviate her sufferings from an undiagnosed illness or her exclusion from society.

 Chickens were Nancy’s emotional pillar during her life of poverty, sickness, and seclusion.
 Her tribute to her hens was commissioning two gravestones for them after their passing.
 The letters on one headstone read Ada Queetie and Beauty Linna, along with their time of death, age, and a stanza of poetry.
 The second, stouter gravestone is dedicated to Nancy’s final chicken companion, T. T. Pinky.
 Nancy’s final wish was to buried beside her companions at her homestead, however the executor of her estate decided against the plan.
 Everyday admirers of Nancy Luce leave behind chicken tokens of appreciation at her graveside located at the West Tisbury Village Cemetery.